Greece Moments Greece Moments

 Porto Kale Guesthouse, Porto Kagio

-The traditional accommodation in a restored stone house is an ideal base from which to explore southern Mani.
-The rooms are a bit rustic and the entire host family is very friendly.
+This traditional accommodation in a restored stone house is an ideal base for exploring southern Mani.
+The rooms are a little rustic and the whole host family is very friendly.

 ➲ Book Porto Kale Guesthouse*